-9 of the best coffee shops in and around Cairns
+9 of the Best Coffee Spots in Cairns

-There’s two things you’ll like about the Sipping Duck: It imports high-altitude beans from Latin America and roasts ’em daily and second, it’s fronted by barista and co-owner, Erik Ruelin, a half-French, half-Australian artist, who uses his creative skill to draw toothpick art on the crema.
+Fall under the spell of the charming Sipping Duck Cafe.
+Not only do they import high-altitude beans from Latin America and roast them on-site daily, but it’s also fronted by barista and co-owner, Erik Ruelin, a half-French, half-Australian artist, who, if you’re lucky, will use his creative skill to create artwork on your coffee crema.

 Take me there: 29 Johnston St, Stratford & 15/223 Hartley St, Portsmith.